Capuchin priest (1866-1942)

 Released from the direction of the students in 1914 his future life would have been a martyrdom of confession, a crucifixion to the confessional.
 However his heart always remained focused on Eastern Europe.
 Because of this he always refused Italian citizenship.
 Consequently he was exiled during the First World War and from 1917-1918 he had to sojourn in southern Italy.
 He travelled from friary to friary, as a citizen of the Hapsburg empire then at war with Italy.
 In 1923, when Istria and Kvarner were annexed to Italy, Leopoldo was made a confessor in Zara.
 This was an immense joy for him.
 He immediately transferred to the new destination, but a short while later he was called back to Padua on 16 November.
 His sudden departure upset a veritable crowd of penitents who approached the bishop Elia Dalla Costa.
 However Odorico da Pordenone, the Minister Provincial, was compelled to call the little friar back.
 He continued his silent martyrdom, relieved somewhat in 1924 by a course in Croatian held in Venice for the young the friars.
 He hoped at least that he could nurture a group of missionaries for the East and his teaching was adorned with examples that would be useful for the apostolate.
 He was fifty five years old.
 Then on 13 November 19927 he edited a brochure on his wish for the return of dissidents to Catholic unity.

 Everyone, small or great, learned or ordinary people, religious, priests, clerics and lay-persons, all flocked to his confessional.
 Shut within his little two by three metre room, with its small window poorly defended by curtains that opened onto a narrow and stifling yard, Leopoldo exercised the ministry of reconciliation and mercy and until his death.
 His East became each and every soul that came to seek his spiritual help.
 On 13 January 1941 he wrote, “Any soul that needs my ministry will be an East for me.”
 He heard confessions for ten to twelve hours a day, irrespective of the cold, heat, weariness or illness.
 “Stay calm,” he used to say to his penitents, “put everything on my shoulders.
 I will look after it.”
 He took on himself sacrifices, prayers, night vigils, fasts and disciplines.
-He met each penitent with joy.
-He even thanked penitents would have hugged them.
+He met each penitent with joy and gratitude.
 Once a penitent entered Leopoldo’s cell and sat on his armchair.
 Leopoldo heard his confession while kneeling down himself.

 He was accused of being too lenient, and he endured many conflicts.
 Pointing to the Crucified he used to answer with his marvellous experience of the mercy of God.
 “If the Crucified would correct me about leniency, I would answer: ‘paron Benedeto’, you have given me this bad example yourself.
 As yet I have not arrived at the folly of dying for souls.”
 However the story of his confessional would be an epic royal poem, a joyful dance of gifts, graces and miracles, that would take too long to tell.
 The victim was now ready for the ultimate sacrifice.